Switzerland at the 2024 Summer Olympics: BMX

+Swiss riders secured four quota places (two men's and two women's) in the race for Paris 2024 through the allocations of the final Olympic BMX ranking.

 Equestrian

 Switzerland entered a full squad of equestrian riders to the team eventing competition through a top-seven finish at the 2022 FEI Eventing World Championships in Pratoni del Vivaro, Italy.
+Switzerland also entered one dressage rider into the games through the establishment of the final Olympics ranking.